realm/realm-kotlin-samples/AppServicesUsageSamples/README.md

 realm-cli import
 ```

-The `realm-cli import` command would prompt for the app configuration details, the default parameters should be right for most cases.
-Then the tool would publish the app and return the app-id for the newly creted app.
+The `realm-cli import` command will prompt for the app configuration details, the default parameters should be suitable for most cases.
+Then the tool will publish the app and return the app-id for the newly created app.
 Example:

 ![alt text](Screenshots/import-app-console-example.png "Console output")